godlikepanos/anki-3d-engine/README.md

 > NOTE: If you have a better way to build on Windows please let us know.

-> NOTE 2: The Windows build tends to brake often since Windows is not the
+> NOTE 2: The Windows build tends to brake often since Windows is not the primary developement platform.
+Please report
-> primary developement platform.
-Please report any bugs.
+> any bugs.

 Next steps
 ==========

-Try to build with samples enabled (see the relevant option in your CMake GUI) and try running the simple_scene executable.
+Try to build with samples enabled (see the relevant option in your CMake GUI, ANKI_BUILD_SAMPLES) and try running the simple_scene executable.
+All samples must run from within the samples directory.

+	$cd path/to/anki/samples
+	$./path/to/build/samples/simple_scene/simple_scene

 More samples will follow.